Pahrump, Nevada: Education

+The county is in the service area of Great Basin College.

 Economy

-Notable businesses in the area include Front Sight Firearms Training Institute and the Spring Mountain Motor Sports Ranch.
-In addition, there are wineries, including Sanders Family Winery and Pahrump Valley Winery.
+Notable businesses in the area include the Spring Mountain Motor Sports Ranch.
 Golden Entertainment operates three casinos in Pahrump.

 Two legal brothels, Sheri's Ranch and Chicken Ranch, are located in Pahrump.
 Due to their proximity to Las Vegas, they tend to be more expensive than other legal brothels in Nevada.

 Media

-Pahrump is serviced by Prime-TV affiliate KPVM-TV 25 It has 10 digital channels 25.1 (PrimeTV), 25.2 (thisTV, 25.3 America's Voice, 25.4 OANN, 25.5 Shop LC, 25.6 Home Shopping Network, 25.7 conservative talk radio, 25.8 country, 25.9 Nuestra Vision, and 25.10 Fun Roads.
+Pahrump is served by Prime-TV affiliate KPVM-TV 25 It has ten digital channels 25.1 (PrimeTV), 25.2 (thisTV, 25.3 America's Voice, 25.4 OANN, 25.5 Shop LC, 25.6 Home Shopping Network, 25.7 conservative talk radio, 25.8 country, 25.9 Nuestra Vision, and 25.10 Fun Roads.
 Pahrump is also home to KACP 103.1 FM which airs a country music format.

 Transportation

 Pahrump Valley Transportation is the only public transportation in Pahrump.
 However, there is also VetRANS, a transportation service for veterans.
 Both services run by appointment, and offer transport to certain destinations in Las Vegas.
 Salt Lake Express serves Pahrump on its bus route from Las Vegas to Reno.
 Eastern Sierra Transit Authority provides bus service from Pahrump to Tecopa, California.

 Residents, and those visiting Pahrump, utilize McCarran International Airport in the Las Vegas area, approximately 60 miles east of Pahrump.
 A private airport, Calvada Meadows Airport, also serves Pahrump, however, aircraft must request permission before landing at this small airport.
 Enterprise Rent-A-Car operates a local branch for vehicle rental needs.
 Pahrump has taxi service operating 24 hours a day.